 MODIFICATIONS FOR BLANKING SCREW:

-A better method is to actually drill out the blank plug on the opposite side from the air screw and physically probe the jet so that you can see with your own eyes that the jet is clear.
+A useful modification is to actually drill out the blank plug on the opposite side from the air screw and physically probe the jet so that you can see with your own eyes that the jet is clear.
 The drilled hole is tapped 10/32 (in real life it should be 2BA) and install a blanking plug (an old air adjuster screw cut to size) with Loctite.
 This is a machinist operation and should not be attempted without the proper tools.
-This process is a must if you plan to reuse old carbs on a new restoration.
+This process is a must if you plan to reuse old carbs on a new restoration

 BACK TO TOP